UKGovLD/URI-patterns-location/URI for Location v0.2.md

 * thematic identifiers
 * geographic identifiers

-**Unique object identifiers** are identifiers that can be used to make external (NOTE:  i.e. references to objects within a dataset from outside of that dataset.) references to INSPIRE spatial objects.
+**Unique object identifiers** are identifiers that can be used to make external[b] references to INSPIRE spatial objects.
 They are made up of three components:

 * **namespaceId**	divides the space of unique object identifiers into partitions that can be administered by